In the right place? This page is for campus-funded employees. Health System employees, please contact (619) 543-7877 for instructions.

-TRWP returns employees to work following an occupational injury or illness as soon as possible.
-TRWP assignments allow employees with temporary, partial disabilities to transition back to work in a modified, alternative, or reduced-hours capacity for a defined period of time.
+TRTW returns employees to work following an occupational injury or illness as soon as possible.
+TRTW assignments allow employees with temporary, partial disabilities to transition back to work in a modified, alternative, or reduced-hours capacity for a defined period of time.

-- Read the TRWP Guidelines for more information (PDF) (Word file).
+- Read the TRTW Guidelines for more information (PDF) (Word file).

 Post these required WC documents on bulletin boards or in break rooms:

 - Notice to Employees – Injuries Caused by Work (PDF) – Information about Workers' Compensation for California workers